wadmp/wadmp.github.io/src/gen3/explanations/dashboard-graphs/README.md

 To see the device dashboard go to the Dashboard section → Filter Panel → And select a specific device.

-When the device is offline or online for the first time, the page will be blank with no monitoring data to be displayed:
+When you're configuring your first device, the page will be blank with no monitoring data to be displayed:

 ![Device Dashboard with no data](./06device-nodata.png "Device Dashboard with no data")